yuxi-liu-wired/cheela/src/starquake/quake3.md

 "We first have a report from Captain Fixed-Star, Space Operations, East," Hohmann-Transfer announced.
 An aging captain moved to the speaker's treadle and activated a display on everyone's taste screen.

-"Our total space force consists of three space stations&mdash;East Pole, West Pole, and Polar Orbiting.
+"Our total space force consists of three space stations---East Pole, West Pole, and Polar Orbiting.
 Nominal permanent crew is twenty-four each.
 We lost a number of those who happened to be on the ground during the starquake.
 With no contact from Space Operations Headquarters on Egg, and with retired Admiral Steel-Slicer off on the call-back mission with Captain Far-Ranger, Admiral Hohmann-Transfer, as ranking active officer, is Acting Commander of all Space Operations.

 "In addition to the assigned space force personnel, we have 16 civilians on East Pole Station who are refugees from the Space Fountain.
 There are six explorer ships, four cargo snips, and eleven scout ships out in deep space on exploration missions.
 Our total inventory is 287 personnel, three space stations, six explorer ships, six cargo ships, twelve scout ships, four jumpcraft with no jump loops to jump to, two catapult-lifts with no catapult to drop to, and three shuttlecraft with no Space Fountain to shuttle to."